AlexandreDewilde/simple-quiz-api/README.md

 # Simple quiz api

 This repostory is a simple flask app wich run a server with an api implemented.
-Contrib open
 The questions are in json files specified in ```config.txt``` (simple question) and ```config_multichoice.txt``` (multiple choice question)
 Each question is organize as the example in the next lines: